bileckme/DomainCommander/README.md

 # Domain

 ## Commander
-Using the Domain Commander commands implementation
+Using the Domain Commander command implementation

  Commands
  --------